 In the case of capital structure measurements, though the first canonical variate for the capital structure explained 0.065 percent of the variability in performance measurements, the cumulative variability explained by all the six canonical variates was 15.2 percent (see Table 10).
-In case of performance measurements, though the first canonical variate explained 9.13 percent of the variability in capital structure, the cumulative variability explained by all the six canonical variate by all the six canonical variate of the variability.
+In case of performance measurements, though the first canonical variate explained 9.13 percent of the variability in capital structure, the cumulative variability explained by all the six canonical variates was 19.96 percent (see Table 11).
 The data tell us that the degree of the influence of performance on capital structure is higher than the degree of influence of capital structure on performance.